ArcanaFramework/arcana/docs/source/processing.rst

 (*Line 26*) and ``create_image_pipeline`` (*Line 56*).

-The :func:`arcana.core.mark.analysis` decorator is used to specify an analysis class (*Line 6*).
+The :func:`arcana.core.mark.analysis` decorator is used to specify an analysis class (*Line 6*), taking the dataset space that the class operates on as an argument.
 By default, class attributes are assumed to be column placeholders of :func:`arcana.core.mark.column` type (*Line 13-17*).
 Class attributes can also be free parameters of the analysis by using the :func:`arcana.core.mark.parameter` instead (*Line 21*).